different751/TicTacToeGUI/README.md

 # TicTacToeGUI

-TicTacToe built in Java with a GUI
+This program is TicTacToe with a GUI interface built using java and the eclipse ide.